abenevaut/docker-kata/009-create-node-app-security/README.md

 ## Exercise

+Duplicate and rename `example.Dockerfile` to `Dockerfile`.
-Run the container as the `node` user.
+Edit the `Dockerfile` to run the container as the `node` user.
 Multi-stage builds are optional for this exercise.

 <details>
   <summary>Solution</summary>